rubyreferences/rubyref/book/stdlib/file-utilities.md

 take either one file or a list of files in that argument.
 See the method documentation for examples.

-There are some \`low level' methods, which do not accept any option:
+There are some `low level` methods, which do not accept any option:

 ```ruby